bora-pajo/Data-Visualization/README.md

 Python refresher - very basic commands to familiarize students who are doing this for the first time and to refresh the memory of students who have not touched Python in a while.
+It includes some basic python functions, how to open and write into a text file and other basic commands.